Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Polycythemic.

-The approach to diagnosing and treating each type of hypervolemia will differ.
+Approaches to diagnosing and treating each type of hypervolemia will vary.

-Simple hypervolemia develops when not only the volumes of red blood cells increase in parallel, but also the level of blood plasma rises.
+Simple hypervolemia develops when not only the volume of red blood cells increases in parallel, but also the level of blood plasma increases.
 The relationship between them is not violated.

 Excessive physical activity.